 - Do you want to conduct genetic testing during pregnancy?

 - How do you tell your boss and coworkers that you will soon be a parent?

-- How much maternity/paternity leave can you take, and how much of it will be paid?
-(To learn more, see Taking Family and Medical Leave.)
+- How much family leave can you take, and how much of it will be paid?

 After Your Baby Arrives